PeterShinners/comp/design/tag.md

 The tag system embodies several key design principles that guide its use throughout Comp.
 Tags provide hierarchical organization without class inheritance complexity.
 They enable polymorphic dispatch through structural matching rather than virtual methods.
 The reversed hierarchy notation puts the most important information first.
 Automatic value generation reduces boilerplate while maintaining flexibility.
 Cross-module extension allows domain specialization without fragmenting the ecosystem.

 Tags bridge the gap between simple enumerations and complex type hierarchies.
 They provide just enough structure for real-world categorization needs while remaining simple enough to reason about.
 The consistent `#` prefix makes them visually distinct in code, and their multiple roles as values, types, and dispatch keys create a unified approach to categorization throughout the language.
+For details about the primitive types that tags can represent, see [Core Types](type.md).